jsantoso2/yelp-clone-ml-project/README.md

 | 240k | 0.82 |	66.08	| 84.26	| 65.99	| 66.07	| 66.00 |
 | 270k | 0.82 |	66.09	| 84.31	| 66.04	| 66.08	| 66.03 |

+  - Sentiment Classification Rule
+    - Ratings 1-2: Negative Sentiment, Rating 3: Neutral Sentiment, Ratings 4-5: Positive Sentiment

 Training Time: ~3 hours on Google Colab <br/>
 Best Model: 180k Iteration

+#### Selected Examples (Good)
+- Example1
+  - Reviews: I absolutely loved the nachos here.
+I consider myself a nacho connoisseur.
+These are some of the best I've ever had.
+Big enough for two people.
+Interesting variety of nachos available.
+I love this place so much if possible id open a franchise where I live, in Virginia Beach.
+A MUST VISIT for us from now on when we go on our yearly Vegas trip!!!!!!
+  - Answer: 5
+  - True Sentiment: Positive
+  - Prediction: 5
+  - Prediction Sentiment: Positive
+- Example2
+  - Reviews: Not too bad!
+Been to this location several times, still have not loved it yet.
+The antipasta platter was ok.
+The mozzarella was good; the brushette had too much pesto; and calamari was not crispy enough.
+The chicken marsala was ok too.
+I tasted more of the grill of the chicken than the marsala sauce.
+The mash potatoes were good.
+I should have stuck to my usual pasta carrabba.
+The service is always excellent!
+  - Answer: 3
+  - True Sentiment: Neutral
+  - Prediction: 3
+  - Prediction Sentiment: Neutral
+- Example3
+  - Reviews: I honestly do not understand peoples infatuation with this place.
+The fries are terrible and the burgers are barely edible.
+I have tried several In-N-Out Burgers to make a fair assessment, and they're all nasty.
+  - Answer: 1
+  - True Sentiment: Negative
+  - Prediction: 1
+  - Prediction Sentiment: Negative

+#### Selected Examples (Bad)
+- Example4
+  - Reviews: We got there for an early dinner.
+Place didn't look that busy when we arrived.
+They took about five minutes to great and another five to sit us.
+I was not impressed by the way place look.
+Floors were dirty with food.
+But then I saw waiter cleaning tabla and dumping crumbs on floor.
+After we sat down waiter left and didn't come back to take our drink order for a long time.
+We almost got up and left because of how long they took to take our orders.
+We had the al Pastor mahi fish and mole tacos.
+They were super good!!
+I also had a michelada and it was delicious!!
+Food wise I give them Five stars.
+But service and cleanliness I give them two stars.
+Next time I'll give the one in Glendale a chance.
+Hoping food is as good as here but with better service and a more clean environment.
+  - Answer: 4
+  - True Sentiment: Positive
+  - Prediction: 2
+  - Prediction Sentiment: Negative
+- Example5
+  - Reviews: We tried the corned beef sandwich.
+I'm not the biggest fan of corned beef, but when I get a hankering for it, I need the real thing.
+The sandwich is pretty, with swirled pumpernickel bread and cheddar, but the corned beef appears to be the kind that comes in slices or a pack rather than the brisket we're used to.
+Plus, they fried the meat!
+We'll search some more for REAL corned beef.
+  - Answer: 2
+  - True Sentiment: Negative
+  - Prediction: 3
+  - Prediction Sentiment: Neutral

 ### References: